 The weather takes its cue and starts to get really crappy.
 It rains heavily for about five seconds, stops then starts snowing and we see that an aurora has appeared in the sky.
-All sorts of Pokemon start going nuts alongside the weird weather.
+All sorts of Pokemon start going nuts in response to the weird weather.

 Back on Shamuti Island, Ash and the others have arrived at the shore and are met with natives wearing traditional garb and odd masks.
 They scare Ash and the others for a bit until they realize that one of the villagers actually knows their boat captain, Maron.
 The villager woman, named Carol, explains that they’re preparing for their annual legend festival.
-Carol explains that since she’s too old to be the maiden of the festival her snarky brat of a little sister named Melody will be taking her place.
+She’s too old to be the maiden of the festival, so her snarky brat of a little sister named Melody will be taking her place.

 The festival starts and we cut to the banquet where we hear this…

 Maron: “So she said ‘No, but I have Krabbies!’
 Ahahahaha!”…..What the hell was the start of that joke?!
 That seriously sounds like a play on words to implicate someone having crabs.
 Am I looking too much into this?
 Because I never noticed that until now.

 Misty’s still stewing over Melody’s comment about being Ash’s girlfriend, and we see Melody come out in her purty festival garb playing the legendary song, AKA the theme of this movie, on her little seashell ocarina.